Yaseenkhan7/aws-kubernetes-gitops-platform/README.md

     - When a developer commits and pushes a change to the `/gitops-manifests/charts/sample-app` directory (e.g., updating the image version in `deployment.yaml`), Argo CD detects the change in Git.
     - Argo CD automatically compares the new state in Git with the running state in the cluster and applies the changes, deploying the new version of the application. **There is no manual `kubectl apply` needed for applications.**
 4.  **Observability Deployment**: In the same way, the Prometheus and Grafana stack is deployed and configured just by having its Argo CD application manifest present in the Git repository.

-## To Run This Project
-To replicate this setup in a real environment, you would need:
-- An AWS Account
-- A GitHub Account
-- A Docker Hub Account
-- Locally installed tools: `Terraform`, `kubectl`, `aws-cli`

-The full setup process would involve:
-1. Cloning this repository locally.
-2. Configuring AWS credentials.
-3. Running `terraform apply` to build the infrastructure.
-4. Installing Argo CD and applying the `root-app.yaml` manifest to point to your repository.
-5. Building and pushing the Docker image from `/app-source-code`.
-6. Committing any changes to trigger the GitOps workflow.

 ---